ol6959/CS3620_project/README.md

 Build Instructions:
-    1. Install python and packages under requirements.txt pip install -r requirements.txt
+    1. Install python and packages under requirements.txt with: pip install -r requirements.txt
         I used a venv using these commands python3 -m venv venv